maxim-belkin/ITPF_advanced_git/_episodes/01-deeper-look.md

 ![Adding a commit to a branch](../fig/svgs/git_history_4.svg)

-Now we know part of the story about what happens inside the Git repository when we add a new commit.
+Now we know a part of the story about what happens inside the Git repository when we add a new commit.

 > ## Extracurricular activity: Advanced log